wasabipesto/beehive/src/sota-2024/index.md

 ### Virtual Tabletop: Foundry

-Foundry is leagues better than Roll20 for D&D. It can be a little heavier, but it has way more features and has worked much smoother for me when setting up scenes.
-The [5e.tools](http://5e.tools) importer makes creaking new 5e characters a breeze.
+Foundry is leagues better than Roll20 for D&D. It can be a little heavier, but it has way more features and has worked much more smoothly for me when setting up scenes.
+The [5e.tools](http://5e.tools) importer makes creating new 5e characters a breeze.
 I’ll keep an eye on the space but I don’t see myself moving away from it anytime soon.

 ### Sketches: Excalidraw